 `;

-To be honest, Indigo Tree developers up to this point haven’t been convinced by CSS-in-JS.
-But now, having worked with them to create a website, I can say that developing in this way does have some very distinct advantages, mainly: You only think about your component.
-The cognitive load of thinking about the whole of your application or site (php, css, JavaScript, HTML and data) is becoming too great, leading to more error-prone development.
-When you only need to worry about one component’s data, css, JavaScript and HTML you gain a level of focus that’s hard to attain when you’re working with the global scope.
+Indigo Tree developers, to date, haven’t been convinced by CSS-in-JS.
+However, having now worked with them to create a website, I can say that developing in this way does have some distinct advantages, mainly: you only focus on your component.
+The cognitive load of thinking about the entire application or site (including PHP, CSS, JavaScript, HTML, and data) is becoming too great, leading to more error-prone development.
+When you only need to worry about one component’s data, CSS, JavaScript and HTML, you gain a level of focus that’s hard to attain when you’re working with the global scope.

 Now, if there was only a way of doing this with PHP applications like Laravel … but that is a story for another day!